pepega007xd/slplugin/bp/main.typ

 To avoid recomputing the analysis of a function call every time that the function is reached, a cache of _function summaries_ is maintained.
 A function summary is the mapping of an input formula to an output state.
 Input to the cache is a pair of the called function and the processed input formula after adding anchor variables and renaming arguements to parameters.
 Caching cannot be done on the original input formula, because arguemnt names will differ in different call sites.
 The conversion of the output state will assure that a summary created at one call site will be valid at any other call site.

 If a summary is not found in the cache, the analysis of the function begins.
 Unfortunately, the implementation of dataflow analysis in Frama-C does not directly support interprocedural analysis, so we must manually backup the analysis context of the current function, and create a new context for the called function.
-This context consists of one hashmap for the analysis results and a second hashmap for storing the number of loop iterations (see @underapproximation_mode for more details).
+This context consists of one hashmap for the analysis results and a second hashmap for storing the number of loop iterations in underapproximation mode (see @configuration for more details).
 The context is represented by the type `function_context` in a global variable.

 After creating the new context, the inital state for the first statement in the called function is set to the modified input formula, and the analysis is started on this statement.
 After the analysis finishes, the result state is read out from the result hashmap, and the original context is restored.